LBCrion/sfwbar/doc/sfwbar.rst

 ExecClient
         Read data from an executable, this source will read a bust of data using it to populate the variables and emit a trigger event once done.
-        This source accepts two parameters, command to execute and a trigger to emit.
+        This source accepts two parameters, command to execute and an id.
+The id is used to address the socket via ClientSend and to identify a trigger emitted upon variable updates.
+        USE RESPONSIBLY: If a trigger causes the client to receive new data (i.e. by triggering a ClientSend command that in turn triggers response from the source, you can end up with an infinite loop.

 SocketClient
         Read data from a socket, this source will read a bust of data using it to populate the variables and emit a trigger event once done.
-        This source accepts two parameters, a socket address and a trigger to emit.
+        This source accepts two parameters, a socket address and an id.
+The id is used to address the socket via ClientSend and to identify a trigger emitted upon variable updates.
+        USE RESPONSIBLY: If a trigger causes the client to receive new data (i.e. by triggering a ClientSend command that in turn triggers response from the source, you can end up with an infinite loop.

 MpdClient
         Read data from Music Player Daemon IPC (data is polled whenever MPD